robotology/realsense-holder-calibration/README.md

 make install
 ```

 Note: this repository use CMake `ICUBcontribHelpers` helpers and will automatically detect where to install the package.
-If the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) is used, the package will be installed in superbuild install path.
+If the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) is used, the package will be installed in the superbuild install path.

 ## How to configure